Silent Mind Meditation Program: Yoga for Meditation

 Long Deep Breathing (LDB):

 Description: Breathing is done by taking full deep breaths through the nose.
 The key to LDB is to fill the lungs entirely on the inhalation and then exhale completely.
 The diaphragm is kept relaxed and the stomach expands out on the inhalation and back in on the exhalation.
 The chest also rises and falls during LDB.
-Also remind at this moment is available a PC version of Shadow Fight 2.
-There is a detailed instruction for installation.

 Benefits: LDB is excellent for expanding one’s lung capacity and bringing in maximum amount of oxygen to the system.